1994 Rizal's 1st congressional district special election: Background

 Rizal's 1st district then consisted of the western municipalities of Angono, Antipolo, Binangonan, Cainta and Taytay.

-Incumbent representative Manuel Sanchez was removed from office after the House of Representatives Electoral Tribunal ruled that he is an American citizen.
+Incumbent representative Manuel Sanchez was petitioned to be removed from office after the House of Representatives Electoral Tribunal (HRET) ruled that he is an American citizen.
+Sanchez then appealed to the Supreme Court.
+One of the members of the tribunal, David Ponce de Leon, asked House leadership to implement the tribunal's decision.

+In December 1993, a Supreme Court decision affirmed the original HRET ruling, removing Sanchez from office.
+The court said Sanchez did not present proof that he is not an American citizen, that he did not renounce his American citizenship, nor did he reacquire Philippine citizenship; Sanchez denied ever being naturalized.
+The court gave weight to the certificate of naturalization issued by the United States Immigration and Naturalization Service.
+A few days later, the House approved a resolution urging the Commission on Elections to hold a special election.

 A special election was then called, scheduled for March 7, 1994.
 Six candidates participated including Rogelio Sanchez Silvestre, Sanchez's nephew, former House majority leader Francisco Sumulong, former assemblyman Gilberto Duavit Sr. of the opposition Nationalist People's Coalition (NPC), and three independent candidates: chess grandmaster Rosendo Balinas Jr., lawyer Eduardo Inlayo and peasant leader Elmer Panotes.

 Sumulong previously served as representative but gave up his seat to run unsuccessfully in the 1992 Senate election.
 Sumulong was supported by presidents Corazon Aquino and Fidel Ramos.
 Duavit was supported by Rizal governor Casimiro Ynares and vice president Joseph Estrada, while Silvestre was backed by former Senate President Jovito Salonga and other Liberal Party stalwarts.

 Cainta and Taytay were expected to provide the swing votes as none of the candidates are from those two municipalities, and that many residents there were immigrants from other parts of the country.
 Turnout was expected to be low as no holiday was declared on election day.

+Candidates

+There were six candidates in the special election: